TPRPT/VR_Lab/Project description.md

 ## What is the project? (short sentence):
-[Describe your project in a short sentence, an elevator pitch]
+[Describe your project in a short sentence, an elevator pitch] The user needs to avoid enemies and transport something with their spaceship or travel to another planet.

 ## Mechanics or Objectives:
 [what the player should be able to do inside the application?]